learning-zone/javascript-basics/README.md

 **Pros:**

-1. It avoids callback hell which is unreadable
+* It avoids callback hell which is unreadable
-2. Easy to write sequential asynchronous code with .then()
+* Easy to write sequential asynchronous code with `.then()`
-3. Easy to write parallel asynchronous code with Promise.all()
+* Easy to write parallel asynchronous code with `Promise.all()`
-4. Solves some of the common problems of callbacks(call the callback too late, too early, many times and swallow errors/exceptions)
+* Solves some of the common problems of callbacks(call the callback too late, too early, many times and swallow errors/exceptions)
+* Integrated error handling.

 **Cons:**

-1. It makes little complex code
+* It makes little complex code
+* It cannot return multiple arguments.
-2. You need to load a polyfill if ES6 is not supported
+* We need to load a polyfill if ES6 is not supported

 <div align="right">
     <b><a href="#">↥ back to top</a></b>